venkateshk111/terraform-beginners-guide/README.md

     - 04-Terraform-Top-Level-Blocks
         - Multiple Providers
      - 05-Terraform-Commands
+     - 06-Terraform-VPC-Demo
+        - execute the terraform commands to create VPC using vpc.tf and update the command documentation with screenshots
      - 07-Terraform-Resources
         - Terraform resource behavior for  in place update (add tag) destroy and recreate (change AZ)